 The tale tells of Peppi’s struggles when her art club clashes with Jamie’s science club.
 How will Peppi and Jamie’s relationship survive as rivals unfold?
 Part of a three-book series, this could be a funny, yet supportive, read for this trying time.

-45. Money Puzzle - Brain Teasing Maze
+45. E-Lope Puzzle - Money Gift Maze

 There are times when you can’t decide on a gift for a tween and want to give them cash to spend how they want.
 Maybe they’re saving up to buy themselves something special and have asked for a contribution towards it.
 However, handing over dollars in a card or envelope is so boring.

-This monkey puzzle maze is a great solution.
+This money puzzle maze is a great solution.
 Your girl will have to navigate the ball through the maze before the compartment containing the money can be opened.
 She will see it but can’t get at it — how cool is that!

-46. Playz Edible Candy
+46. Playz Edible Candy Chemistry Kit

 Playing With Candy